odoo/documentation/crm/overview/main_concepts/terminologies.rst

 -  **Lead :**
-        Someone who becomes aware of your company or someone who you decide to pursue for a sale, even if they don’t know about your company yet.
+        Someone who becomes aware of your company or someone who you decide to pursue for a sale, even if they don't know about your company yet.

 -  **Opportunity :**